 Kate set up the Western Circuit Women's Forum in 2015 with others to address lack of diversity at the Bar.

-Kate has been elected the next Leader of the Western Circuit, with effect from October 2019.
+Kate is Leader of the Western Circuit, having been elected in October 2019.

 She is very incisive, she deals with complex issues very well and she is very determined."

 Court of Appeal Guideline authority relating to the use of Victim Personal Statements: Kate represented a defendant in this important case addressing the proper test for severe psychological harm

 Prosecution of a man for manslaughter of 100 year old Holocaust Survivor.
 The case involved complex CCTV evidence and issues relating to causative link between injuries sustained in the attack and the pneumonia which directly caused her death.
 He was sentenced to 15 years.
 Click Here

 defence of man charged with murdering neighbour by blocking gas flue, plea to manslaughter accepted, Court of Appeal upheld sentence after Attorney-General's reference